larkintuckerllc/k8s-cka-tutorial/24-use-label-selectors-to-schedule-pods/README.md

 * Feature is principally driven from Node configuration

 * Can impact both scheduling (kube-scheduler) and execution (kublet)

+**note:** Other than impacting during execution, I was confused as to why this feature is needed as we could accomplish the same thing with a nodeAffinity (with the negative operators).
+Turns out there is an important difference in usage.

 As we will see, we can repel Pods from a Node without making any changes to the Pod template; not true for nodeName, nodeSelector, and Affinity.